-Qt Bridge for Adobe Photoshop automatically proposes identifiers (QML ids) for all groups and layers.
-The ids will be used as filenames in Qt Design Studio.
-You can change the ids, so that you can easily find them in Qt Design Studio.
-Just keep in mind that the ids must be unique and that they must follow some naming conventions.
+Qt Bridge for Adobe Photoshop automatically proposes identifiers (IDs) for all groups and layers.
+The IDs will be used as filenames in Qt Design Studio.
+You can change the IDs, so that you can easily find them in Qt Design Studio.
+Just keep in mind that the IDs must be unique and that they must follow some naming conventions.

 You can export assets using the default settings and make all the changes later in Qt Design Studio.
-If you are familiar with the QML syntax, you can modify the settings to tailor the generated QML to a certain degree.
-For example, you can specify the QML type or Studio component to use for a component or layer.
+If you are familiar with the QML syntax, you can modify the settings to tailor the generated code to a certain degree.
+For example, you can specify the component or Qt Quick Studio Component to use for a artboard or layer.
 If you have drawn an arc that you mean to animate, you can export it as an Arc Studio component to avoid having to replace the arc image with an Arc component in Qt Design Studio.
-Or you could export a button as a Qt Quick Controls 2 Button type.
+Or you could export a button as a Qt Quick Controls Button type.

 You can specify effects, such as a blur effect, to use for a group or layer.

-You can also specify values for the properties of the QML type or create property aliases to fetch the values from other properties.
+You can also specify values for the properties of the component or create property aliases to fetch the values from other properties.

 To export your design using Qt Bridge for Adobe Photoshop:

-- Qt Bridge for Adobe Photoshop automatically proposes identifiers for all groups and layers that you can change in the QML ID field.
-The ids must be unique, they must begin with a lower-case letter or an underscore, and they can only contain letters, numbers, and underscore characters.
+- Qt Bridge for Adobe Photoshop automatically proposes identifiers for all groups and layers that you can change in the ID field.
+The IDs must be unique, they must begin with a lower-case letter or an underscore, and they can only contain letters, numbers, and underscore characters.
 For more information, see The id Attribute.

 - In the Export As field, select the export type for the group or layer:

 - Component exports the selected artboard, group, or layer with metadata.
-The exported data can be used later to import the component as a separate QML file that contains all the artwork in it, except layers that are set to be skipped or exported as child items.
+The exported data can be used later to import the component as a separate UI file that contains all the artwork in it, except layers that are set to be skipped or exported as child items.